 Difficulty: Hard

 If you’ve already read about the hike to Delta Lake, you know there is a turn off, down stairs to Delta Lake.
-Instead of heading to Delta Lake, continue on the trail and you’ll soon after reach a berry-dense area very popular for bears.
+Instead of heading to Delta Lake, continue on the Amphitheater Lake Trail and you’ll soon after reach a berry-dense area very popular for bears.
 Check out this post of my three bear encounters.

-As you near the top of the trail, you’ll first come to a stunning alpine lake known as Surprise Lake, surrounded by towering cliffs.
+As you near the end of the trail, you’ll first come to an alpine lake known as Surprise Lake.
 Take in the views and then continue on to your final destination of Amphitheater Lake.

 If you’re feeling adventurous, continue on this trail on the left to summit Disappointment Peak.